Rishabh40/graph-algos/README.md

 # graph-algos
-Collection of implementation of graph algorithms in pythn
+Collection of implementation of graph algorithms in python